othyn/docker-compose-laravel/README.md

 The `base.sql` patch file is run by the MySQL Docker container when its upped, so place any SQL statements in there that you wish to be run.
 E.g. creating databases.

+##### Common Issues

 **As per the MySQL docs**, this is only run when the containers volume to `/var/lib/mysql` is empty - same with `env` variables.
 If you are having issues connecting to the database, down all the containers and remove their volumes and try again.

-The `mysql.conf` file is any MySQL configuration you wish to set, this merges into the system default `mysql.conf`, as defined in the [documentation for the docker image](https://hub.docker.com/_/mysql), under 'Using a custom MySQL configuration file'.
-(Documentation page doesn't support URL fragments, no ID's!)

 #### webserver